On this page:

 FDA is also engaged in a number of efforts to gather information about the foods U.S. consumers eat.
 Some of these are on-going monitoring programs such as the Total Diet Study and the Pesticide Residue Monitoring Program, and some are long term studies to look at food safety practices in the food service environment, such as the Retail Food Risk Factor Study.
 FDA may also conduct targeted testing to look for the presence of certain contaminants in foods.
 Below are links where you can find more information about some of these monitoring programs and information gathering efforts.

-FDA's human foods program also supports four Centers of Excellence which provide research and capacity building that addresses timely, cutting-edge issues related to food safety.
-Each Center of Excellence has a different focus and provides information and expertise that complement the positive public health outcomes FDA is striving to achieve.
+FDA's human foods program also supports four university Centers of Excellence which provide research and capacity building that address timely, cutting-edge issues related to food safety.
+Each university Center of Excellence has a different focus and provides information and expertise that complement the positive public health outcomes FDA is striving to achieve.
 The university Centers of Excellence include: the Institute for Food Safety and Health (IFSH)/National Center for Food Safety and Technology, the Joint Institute for Food Safety and Applied Nutrition, the National Center for Natural Products Research, and the Western Center for Food Safety.
 Together these Centers of Excellence serve as diversified channels for: infusing innovative ideas and knowledge; encouraging dialog among government, academia, and industry; and developing novel approaches to solve complex food safety issues.